Zoom Meetings for Prospective Parents

-Admission Policy for Deighton Gates Primary School for entry to Reception in September 2020
+Admission Policy for Deighton Gates Primary School for admission in September 2021

 Headteachers or school-based staff are not authorised to offer a child a place for Reception for September entry.